Werpherp/PCLU/README.md

 3.5 Rack and pinion system

 Our self driving car uses an Rack and pinion steering system which provides precise and stable controls for moving and turning.
+This system is use so our vehicle can turn on the corners smoothly with this kind of system its makes our work a lot easier when turning.

 3.5.1 how does the system works?

 The rack and pinion steering system converts the rotational motion of your steering wheel into the linear motion needed to turn the car's wheel.
 This system is used to reduce the tires in slipping and prevents oversteer and understeer.
 Pressure must be constantly applied for the steering gear to be in contact with pinion bar.

 4.0 Power management